iann/website/_posts/2014-04-24-Browser-Caching.md

 Vary: Accept-Encoding
 ```

-## Headers
+## Cache Headers
 The full specificaion on HTTP/1.1 caching header directives can be found here [\[1\]](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14).

-> `public` -- Indicates that the response MAY be cached by any cache, even if it would normally be non-cacheable or cacheable only within a non- shared cache.
+> `public` -- Indicates that the response MAY be cached by any cache, even if it would normally be non-cacheable or cacheable only within a non-shared cache.

+In some versions of Firefox if public is not set on HTTPS traffic no disk caching will take place [\[2\]](https://developers.google.com/speed/docs/best-practices/caching).

 > `private` -- Indicates that all or part of the response message is intended for a single user and MUST NOT be cached by a shared cache.
 This allows an origin server to state that the specified parts of the
 response are intended for only one user and are not a valid response for requests by other users.
 A private (non-shared) cache MAY cache the response.

 HTTP has many mechanisms to help speed up request to response latency through caches.
 Caches can be both private and public.
 An example of a public cache would be a Squid proxy running on a corporate network or an Internet Service Provider (ISP) caching common website assets.
 A private cache could be a clients local (browser) cache.

-Mark Nottingham summarizes a few more directives [\[2\]](http://www.mnot.net/cache_docs/):
+Mark Nottingham summarizes a few more directives [\[3\]](http://www.mnot.net/cache_docs/):

 > `max-age` [seconds] -- specifies the maximum amount of time that a representation will be considered fresh.
 Similar to Expires, this directive is relative to the time of the request, rather than absolute. [seconds] is the number of seconds from the time of the request you wish the representation to be fresh for.

 `max-age` is a stong validator.
-Within the asset's max-age time the client _will not_ make further requests to the server until the max-age has expired.
+Within the asset's max-age time the client **will not** make further requests to the server until the max-age has expired.
 That is, the cached version of the file will be used without consulting with the server for an updated asset until the `max-age` time has elapsed.

 > `s-maxage` [seconds] -- similar to max-age, except that it only applies to shared (e.g., proxy) caches.